Some key features include:

 Interesting military/commercial surplus gear is common on eBay, but rarely does an item's coolness-per-dollar figure reach

 that of these little microwave synthesizers.
-Appearing in several auction lots for US $19.99 each,
+Appearing (circa 2006) in several auction lots for US $19.99 each,

 these user-friendly modules are capable of phase-locking almost any YIG-tuned oscillator in the 2-12 GHz range.